ancientlives/library/notes/Readme.txt

 ### Readme - Library - Notes

-This directory provides a quick storage facility for notes, ideas, snippets, and research.
+This directory contains notes, ideas, and research for various topics, including the following

 #### Contents
 * Art